 - WiseBanyan: WiseBanyan offers no-fee robo-advising with no account minimum.
-Advanced features like tax-loss harvesting, which come included in some competitor products, require an extra fee.
+Advanced features like tax-loss harvesting, which are included in some competitor products, require an extra fee.
 If you are a brand-new investor with a small portfolio and are completely fee-averse, you may want to consider WiseBanyan.

 - Wealthsimple: Wealthsimple is another option with no minimum balance requirement, but it charges 0.4% to 0.5% in management fees, making it more expensive than the average robo-advisor.
-Tax loss harvesting is included with Wealthsimple Black for accounts over $100,000.
+Tax-loss harvesting is included with Wealthsimple Black for accounts over $100,000.
 Wealthsimple is best known for offering socially responsible portfolio options.

 - Ellevest: This robo-advisor claims to serve women better than other products because it has tailored its algorithm to women's income and life cycles.
-It has no minimum deposit requirement to start, and Ellevest Digital has a fee of 0.25% per year.
+It has no minimum deposit requirements to start, and Ellevest Digital has a fee of 0.25% per year.
 The company also offers a no-fee emergency fund when you sign up for an investment account.